Runbook Debugging Features

 Debugging capabilities have been enhanced for runbooks that use subflows, making it easier to troubleshoot issues that occur within subflow execution.

-When viewing a subflow node in the Debug Runbook Flow dialog, you can:
+When viewing a subflow node in the Debug Runbook Flow dialog, you can select individual nodes from within the subflow.
+The node selection list is sorted by execution start time and includes:

 Authentication Error Context